e-galata/test_project/README.md

 🚀 **How to run tests**

 Front-end Tests (Selenium)
+`You need installed chrome browser, webdriver will be installed automatically`
 To run the Selenium front-end tests, execute the following command from the home directory of the project:
 ```bash
 pytest -v --tb=line --language=en